csc-training/portable-gpu-programming/openmp/docs/01-omp-intro.md

   - Can access all the features of the GPU hardware
   - Better control and assurance that the code will work as intended
   - More optimization possibilities
+- Note!
+It's possible to use **both** OpenMP and CUDA/HIP in an application
+  - Example: the bulk of the code accelerated with OpenMP, performance critical parts optimized with CUDA/HIP

 # OpenMP execution model {.section}